sieve-project/sieve/README.md

 To use the VM, please run
 ```
-ssh -i your_rsa_private_key ubuntu@vm_hostname
+ssh -i your_ssh_private_key ubuntu@vm_hostname
 ```
-We provide the VM hostname in the README file submitted to hotcrp.
-Please contact us with your rsa public key.
+We provide the VM hostname in the README file submitted to HotCRP.
+Please contact us with your ssh public key.
 We will add your key to the VM so that you can successfully log in.
+The ssh public key usually ends with your hostname.
+To be anonymous, you can generate a new ssh key-pair without the hostname by `ssh-keygen -C noname` or simply delete the hostname at the end of your public key.

 After log in, please
 ```
 cd /home/ubuntu/osdi-ae/sieve